Welcome to Bridge Base Online!

 The Format tab allows you to define how many boards to play, how many boards per round, the movement and the type of scoring.

 - Swiss = top scoring pairs play top scoring pairs

 - Unclocked = Fastest pairs move to next round as soon as they complete the boards.

 - Howell.
-BBO has support for Howell, but permission to run Howell tournaments is granted on request and needs a special description string to work.
+BBO has support for Howell.
+Note that permission to run Howell tournaments is granted on request and needs a special description string to work.
 Click here to read more about Howell on BBO.

-If using prepared deals for your games, make sure to verify the folder of deals before uploading.
+If using prepared deals for your games, it’s recommended that you browse through your folder of deals before uploading it, to verify if all boards are loading properly.
 A corrupted folder of deals can cause your tournament to be cancelled at start.

 If the Barometer is “on” players will be able to see their scores and results during the game.
 If Barometer is “off” scores will only be visible at the end of the game.